 What is Matica rođenih?

-Matica rođenih is a register of all birth certificates managed by the Croatian registrar (called "Matični ured").
-This register can be loosely translated to "book of birth".
-A person does not have to be born in Croatia to be included in this register, but they must be a citizen.
+Matica rođenih is a register of all birth certificates managed by the Croatian registrar's office (called 'matični ured').
+This register can be loosely translated to a 'book of births'.
+A person does not have to be born in Croatia to be included in this register, but they must be a Croatian citizen.

 In this post, we cover:

-- How to register the birth of a Croatian national born inside Croatia
+- Registering birth of Croatian national born in Croatia

-- How to register the birth of a Croatian national born outside Croatia
+- Registering birth of Croatian national born outside Croatia

 - Adding yourself to Matica rođenih after being granted Croatian citizenship

-- How to get help registering a birth or yourself in the Matica rođenih
+- Geting help registering birth or yourself in the Matica rođenih

-After a child is born in Croatia, the birth needs to be registered and then the child can be added to Matica rođenih (the book of births).
-First, we’ll go over birth registration, then requesting the addition to the book of births.
+After a child is born in Croatia, their birth needs to be registered and then the child can be added to Matica rođenih (book of births).
+First, we’ll go over birth registration and then through requesting the addition to the book of births.

 Birth registration called “prijava rođenja” must be done within a period of 15 days after the birth.

 Children born in a hospital

-A child that is born in the hospital or health institution is reported to Matični ured by the hospital.
-The hospital contacts the Matični ured (registrar’s office) directly in writing.
+A child that is born in the hospital or health institution is reported to matični ured (registrar’s office) by the hospital.
+The hospital contacts the matični ured directly in writing.

 Children born outside of a hospital

 For children born outside of a hospital, a report can be provided to matični ured by:

-- The person in whose apartment the child was born
+- Person in whose apartment the child was born

 - Mother, once she recovers

-- The doctor or a midwife who participated in birth
+- Doctor or a midwife who participated in the birth

-- The person who found out about the birth of the child
+- Person who found out about the birth of the child

 In this case, it is necessary to enclose documentation about the birth (including time and place) as well as proof of motherhood.

-You can find a list of Matični ured offices here.
+A list of matični ured offices in Croatia is available here.
 Pick a county on the right side of the page and find the city that you need.
-As a rule, you should visit the one closest to your address.
+As a rule, you should visit the one closest to your Croatian address.

-Registration of the birth to the Matica rođenih (Book of birth)
+Registration of the birth to the Matica rođenih (Book of births)

-Parents can register their child to be listed in the ‘book of birth’ in 2 ways:
+Parents can register their child to be listed in the book of births in 2 ways: